Recovering the Lost World,

 Note 1 --

-A number of numismatic sites with an interest in astronomy have suggested that the seven stars might represent a culmination (a conjunction) of all the planets in the sky.
-It is also suggested is that the seven stars represent either Ursa Major or the Pleiades.
-And, if fact, the earliest coin of this nature dates from AD 76 and is clearly marked TRIO, short for Septentriones, a name for the seven stars of the Wain (Ursa Major) and generally meaning 'north.'
+A number of numismatic sites with an interest in astronomy have suggested that the seven stars might represent a conjunction of all the planets in the sky.
+It is also suggested that the seven stars represent either Ursa Major or the Pleiades.
+And, in fact, the earliest coin of this nature dates from AD 76 and is clearly marked TRIO, short for Septentriones, a name for the seven stars of the Wain (Ursa Major) and generally meaning "north."

 [return to text]